ahampriyanshu/norm-has-a-blog/src/posts/getting-started.md

   - tutorial
 ---

 **norm-has-a-blog** is a simple, static, and zero config blog built with SvelteKit.
-It's designed for developers who want to save and share the stuff they're discovering. (but can be used by anyone for anything.)
+It's designed for developers who want to save and share the stuff they're discovering. [but can be used by anyone for anything :)]

 ## Features